tommy-phm/Pool/README.md

 ### Using Visual Studio Code

 1. Open the folder in Visual Studio Code.
 2. Run the build task to compile the code.
-Shortcut is Crtl-Shift-B.
+The shortcut is Crtl-Shift-B.
 3. Select your operating system

 ### Using the Precompiled Version